junyamut/ExtractRideDetailsGrabEReceipt/README.md

 All the above may be found under the main class *(ExtractRideDetailsGrabEReceipt)*.
 You may change this as necessary.

+*Theoretically, if you are able to download and save the emailed Grab e-receipt mail's body part in HTML (which should be a fully-qualified HTML document as provided as is by Grab) from another mail provider (not Gmail) this app should still work.*

+*Rename/remove the included sample files' .SAMPLE extension so you can open it with its default application automatically.*

 #### Gradle Setup
 ```gradle
 repositories {